claudiogiaretta/AWS-architect-solution-associate/AWS Cloud Solution Architect Associate.md

 - **Consumers** use SDK or KCL:
 	- **Kineses Client Library** is a java library that makes it easy for developers to easily consume data for kineses. via the Multi-Daemon other programming languages can be used
 #### Kinesis Data Analytics (KDA)
-Amazon Data Firehose is a fully managed service for **delivering real-time streaming data** to various destinations.
+**Serverless.** Amazon Kinesis cost-effectively processes and analyzes streaming data at any scale as a fully managed service.
 Simple version of Kineses data stream.

 - Perform **real-time analytics on Kinesis streams using SQL**
 - **Cannot ingest data directly from source** (ingests data from KDS or KDF)
 - **Auto-scaling**
 - **Serverless**
 #### Amazon Data FireHose
-Simple version of data streams.
-Allows for simple transformation and delivery of data.
+Amazon Data Firehose is a fully managed service for delivering real-time streaming data to various destination **(see below).**
 - **Serverless**
 - **Auto-scaling**
 - Pay for data going through Firehose (no provisioning)